HL7/VhDir/pages/_includes/vhdir-validation-intro.md

 `validation.primarySource` provides information about the primary source(s) the target is validated against
 *  `source` and `sourceOrg` identify the primary source, and `sourceType` indicates what the primary source is
+*  `sourceValidationProcess` indicates how an entity may communicate with the primary source
-*  `sourceValidationProcess`, `sourceValidationStatus`, and `sourceValidationDate` describe validation of the target performed by the primary source.
+*  `sourceValidationStatus`, and `sourceValidationDate` describe the status of the validation of the target against the primary source
-*  `sourcePush` and `sourcePushType` indicate whether a primary source can push updates or alerts about the target (e.g. if a license board suspends a practitioner's license)
+*  `sourcePush` and `sourcePushType` indicate whether a primary source can push updates or alerts (e.g. if a license board suspends a practitioner's license)

 `validation.attestation` provides information about who submitted the information being validated
 *  `attestationSource` identifies the individual attesting to information, `attestationOrg` identifies the organization attesting to information